Kylejeong2/Fashion-Finder-Backend/readme.md

 - Used:

-AWS Lambda
-AWS S3 (img storage) *you only need one bucket for it to work but i used 2 here so that i could have a little front end to demo
+AWS S3 (img storage) *you only need one bucket for Lambda Service to work but i used 2 here so that i could have a little front end to demo

+FOR DEMO:
+- Create 2 s3 buckets and set up permissions below:
+- Fill .env with AWS info.

 - Permissions Tab:
     - Make sure you turn OFF "block all public access"